Locally conformally Kaehler structures on homogeneous spaces: Compact homogeneous and locally homogeneous l.c.K. manifolds of complex dimension

-In this section we study compact homogeneous and locally homogeneous l.c.K. manifolds of complex dimension $2$.
+We classify, up to biholomorphism, all compact homogeneous and locally homogeneous l.c.K. manifolds of complex dimension $2$.
 To be more precise, there exist three types of compact locally homogeneous complex manifolds: (1) homogeneous complex manifold $G/H$, (2) locally homogeneous complex manifold $\Gamma \backslash G$, where $G$ is a simply connected homogeneous complex unimodular Lie group with a lattice $\Gamma$, (3) locally homogeneous complex manifold $\Gamma \backslash G/H$, where $G/H$ is a simply connected homogeneous complex manifold with a non-trivial closed subgroup $H$ and a discrete subgroup $\Gamma$ of $G$.

 We first classify all unimodular Lie groups of real dimension $4$; then pick up those admitting lattices.

 \begin{Ps} Let $\mathfrak n$ be the real nilpotent Lie algebra of dimension $3$, which has a basis $\{X, Y, Z\}$ with bracket multiplication defined by $[X,Y]=[X,Z]=0$ and $[Y, Z] = -X$.
 Then, there are two classes of unimodular solvable Lie algebras $\g$ of the form $\n \rtimes \R$ (semi-direct sum) with $\n =[\g, \g]$, where the adjoint representation is given by the following: \begin{list}{}{\leftmargin=15pt \itemindent=-5pt \parsep=7pt} \item{(1)} $ad_W X=0, ad_W Y = -Z, ad_W Z = Y$, \item{(2)} $ad_W X=0, ad_W Y = Y, ad_W Z = -Z$, \end{list} where $W$ is a generator of $\R$ and $ad_W V=[W,V]$. \end{Ps}